Are Root Canals Bad For Your Health?

 His body should be able to handle the root canal for a few years until he has grown enough to permanently replace the tooth.

 They help retain the tooth in the mouth, keep the space, and buy time for the patient to stop growing or find a better solution.
 However, there is always a risk of negatively affected health while the tooth is in the mouth.

-Warning: Any good holistic dentist will let you know that the removal of a root canal tooth may not fully alleviate the illness you feel may be related to that tooth.
-There are often multiple “foundational problems” that contribute to your illness or disease, the root canal being one.
+One Warning: Any good holistic dentist will let you know that the removal of a root canal tooth may not fully alleviate the illness you feel has been caused by that tooth.
+There are often multiple “foundational problems” that contribute to your illness or disease – the root canal being one.

 If enough of these foundational problems are removed, the body is able to heal.
-Improving nutrition, correcting stomach acid, and rebuilding your energy systems are all important pieces of your holistic dentist should be able to help with as well.
+Improving nutrition, correcting stomach acid, and rebuilding your energy systems are all important pieces that your holistic dentist should be keeping in mind as they consult you.